Fast, Easy Statistical Significance Calculator for Cross-Channel A/B Testing

 An A/B test is when you test two versions of your site, email, PPC ad, or other mediums against each other to see which gives you better results.
 Check out our 1-minute A/B testing video to learn more.

 Statistical significance ensures that you can trust the results of your A/B test.

 If the sample size of your test is too small, a few people can easily skew the data.
 Implementing a result from a test that hasn’t reached statistical significance means that there’s a good chance you’re going to get the opposite result as time goes on.

 That means wasted resources and lost revenue.

-To test statistical significance, you need to use a probability calculator.
+To test statistical significance on an A/B test, you need to use a probability calculator.
 These calculators are based on statistics that will help you know if one test has enough volume and distribution to reliably determine the correct outcome.

 It’s free!
 Just provide your email address and you can access the tool anywhere you have Chrome.